raijuninja/PowerSchool/PowerShell/README.md

 3. **Download the script**:
 	- Click on the file name to open it.
 	- Click the "Download Raw File" button to view the raw file.
 	- You may receive a warning that the file is potentially harmful.
 This is a standard warning for script files.
 Confirm that you want to download the file.
-Click `Keep` to download the script file
+Click `Keep` to download the script file.
+	- **Unblock the file**: After downloading, right-click the file, select `Properties`, and check the `Unblock` option if it is present.
+This step may be necessary based on your execution policy settings.

 Alternatively, you can clone the entire repository using Git: